netlify/explorers/README.md

 ## To Format Correctly

-We have a prettier post-commit hook.
+We have a prettier pre-commit hook.
 To run formatting on the command line:

 ```bash
 npm run format